AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 where

 *  `{theme path}` is the relative path to the theme, starting with the area name.
-For example, the path to the Blank theme supplied with Magento 2 is `frontend/Magento/blank`.
+For example, the path to the Blank theme supplied with Adobe Commerce and Magento Open Source is `frontend/Magento/blank`.
-*  `--backup-code` backs up the Magento 2 codebase as discussed in the paragraphs that follow.
+*  `--backup-code` backs up the codebase as discussed in the paragraphs that follow.
 *  `--clear-static-content` cleans generated [static view files]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html#config-cli-static-overview), which is necessary to cause static view files to display properly.

 The command performs the following tasks: